DISKONEKTeD/hackaday-projects-API/README.md

 # Hackaday Projects
-This page show projects from Hackaday.io, and their respective metadata, owner information, and uses pagination.
+This page showcases projects from Hackaday.io, and their respective metadata, owner information, and uses pagination.